xCryptik/developer-rig/README.md

 > We know the Developer Rig works in Chrome and Firefox on Mac and Windows.
 Feel free to help ensure it works in other browsers and platforms!

+_What are the transparent purple zones in the Video Overlay view and the Component view?_

+> These are the areas where your extension cannot be interacted with due to Twitch Video Player elements.
+Please see [Desiging Extensions](https://dev.twitch.tv/docs/extensions/designing/#video-overlay-extensions) for more details.

 ## Troubleshooting

 _The Extension I have specified is not appearing the Developer Rig._